 Depending on the person and how bad the infection is, the symptoms can range anywhere from mild to severe.
 You may feel as if you cannot even remain upright for the first few days.
 For the majority of people, symptoms usually appear suddenly or you may notice them when you wake up in the morning.

 After a few days pass, you can usually begin to move around, but you will still have dizziness and get fatigued very easily.
 Even after a few weeks have gone by, you might have bouts of dizziness when you are being active, especially when you are away from home.
-Keep in mind you should avoid driving, operating heavy machinery, climbing ladders or onto high places, and using dangerous tools until your dizziness is completely gone.
+Keep in mind you should avoid driving, operating heavy machinery, climbing ladders or onto high places, and using dangerous tools until your dizziness subsides.

 What Causes Vestibular Neuronitis?

 Vestibular neuronitis usually comes about after you have had the flu, a cold, or a sore throat.
 It is due to inflammation of the vestibular nerve because of a viral infection.
-It can also be caused by a bacterial infection, such as a middle ear infection or meningitis.
+It can also be due to a bacterial infection, such as a middle ear infection or meningitis.
 This is rare, however.
 Sometimes bacteria can get in your inner ear if you have had a head injury.

 How Is Vestibular Neuronitis Diagnosed?